 If you have severe depression, you may need a hospital stay or you may need to participate in an outpatient treatment program until your symptoms improve.

 - Monoamine oxidase inhibitors (MAOIs).
 MAOIs are the oldest class of antidepressant medications, but they can have serious side effects.
 However, some experts feel that MAOIs, especially phenelzine (Nardil), can be effective for atypical depression.
-They also may help with anxiety, panic and other specific symptoms.
-Using MAOIs requires a strict diet because of dangerous (or even deadly) interactions with certain foods and some medications, such as birth control pills, decongestants and certain herbal supplements.
+They may also help with anxiety, panic and other specific symptoms.
+Using MAOIs requires a strict diet because of dangerous (or even deadly) interactions with certain foods and some prescription and over-the-counter medications, such as decongestants and certain herbal supplements.
 MAOIs can't be combined with selective serotonin reuptake inhibitors (SSRIs).

 - Other antidepressants.
-SSRIs, most notably sertraline (Zoloft) and fluoxetine (Prozac, Selfemra), can be an effective alternative to MAOIs.
-Tricyclic antidepressants are not as effective, but may be an option for treating atypical depression, particularly in people with a later onset of illness and a less chronic course.
+SSRIs, most notably sertraline (Zoloft) and fluoxetine (Prozac), can be an effective alternative to MAOIs.
+Tricyclic antidepressants are not as effective, but may be an option for treating atypical depression.
 Other antidepressants may be beneficial, but have not been systematically studied for atypical depression.

-Psychotherapy is a general term for treating depression by talking about your condition and related issues with a mental health provider.
-Psychotherapy is also known as talk therapy.
+Psychotherapy — also known as talk therapy — is a general term for treating depression by talking about your condition and related issues with a mental health professional.

 - Learn how to identify and change unhealthy behavior or thoughts